lightning-tv/solid/docs/intro/realworldperformance.md

 }
 ```

-Here, Blits loads the page first, then calls the ready hook before fetching data, delaying an initial render for the user.
+Here, Blits loads the page first, then calls the ready hook before fetching data.
+The fetching and manipulation of data is very similar.
+However, state for blits must be inside a component using the `state` prop.
+SolidJS supports truely global signals that are decoupled from components.

 ### Components